ajs17/memills/content/people/mills-edward-hallock-1819-family/section-resources/metadata_files/long-island/1882-02-06-The-New-York-Times-p8.md

 ---
-citation: "16 Feb 1882, The New York Times (New York, NY), p8, nyhistoricnewspapers.org."
+# citation: "16 Feb 1882, The New York Times (New York NY), p8, nyhistoricnewspapers.org."
+pubdate:  "1882-02-16"
+author:
+title:
+voltitle:  "The New York Times"
+publocation:  "New York NY"
+pages:  "8"
+source:  "nyhistoricnewspapers.org"
 ---
 LONG ISLAND